meshtastic/meshtastic/docs/software/plugins/environment.md

 ---
 ## About

 The Environment Measurement Plugin will allow nodes to send a specific message with information from connected environmental sensors.
-Currently supported sensors are DHT11 and Dallas 1-wire DS18B20.
-This plugin does only work on ESP32 devices.
+Currently supported sensors are BME280, BME680, DHT11, DHT12, DHT21, DHT22 and Dallas 1-wire DS18B20.

+The preferred setup is using I2C, so the `environmental_measurement_plugin_sensor_pin` may not be needed.

 ## Configuration